sindhunaydu/meeting-in-progress/README.md

 `sudo python3 buttonController.py`

-Once everything was in place, I wanted to use the Pi in headless mode and start the script by SSHing from my personal laptop and running the above command.
+Once everything was in place, I wanted to use the Pi in headless mode and kickoff buttonController script, so I SSH'd from my personal laptop using the following commands,

 `ssh pi@raspberrypi.local
 sudo python3 buttonController.py`